TheDailyGobo/The-Daily-Gobo/SECURITY.md

 We are not the official Scratch Team!

 Credits to the Scratch Team for creating the Scratch we know and love today.

+We made Scratch Tools so please check that out!